wp-plugins/edd-ipaymu-payment-gateway/readme.txt

 = 1.0.1 =
 Fix bugs when receive ipaymu notify.
 Fix payment don't marked as "complete" after buyer complete their purchases.

+= 1.0.2 =
+Modify callback for notify in order to response new API from iPaymu.